 Should you use Trello, Jira, Excel, or Feature Upvote?

-A simple way to prioritize improvements for future versions is to keep track of which suggestions get requested the most via voting.
-The suggestions that get the most votes are assigned a high priority in your product's roadmap.
+Letting your users vote on improvements is a simple way to build a product roadmap.
+The feature requests that get the most votes are assigned a high priority in your product's roadmap.

-Naturally, we think Feature Upvote is the best of these four options, as it was specifically created to allow roadmap voting by your customers.
+Naturally, we think Feature Upvote is the best of these four options, as we created it specifically to allow roadmap voting by your customers or users.

 Trello is a popular collaboration tool that organizes your projects into boards.
 For basic use, it is free for unlimited users.
 Paid versions cost from $10/user/month.